sensebox/books-v2/en/blocks/sensebox_output.md

 # senseBox output {#head}

-<div class="description">Diese Seite gibt dir eine Übersicht über die verschiedenen Ausgabemöglichkeiten der senseBox
+<div class="description">This site gives an overview over the various outputs of the senseBox
 </div>
 <div class="line">
     <br>